BambooFlower/Math-Scripts/Code/Cryptography/Fortuna/README.md

 Fortuna contains:

-- GoLang: Golang implementation of the Fortuna number generator
+- GoLang Folder: Golang implementation of the Fortuna number generator
-- Python: Python implementation of the Fortuna number generator
+- Python Folder: Python implementation of the Fortuna number generator